stanleytansx/stanleytansx.github.io/index.md

 ## News

+- **[Sep 2025]** I will present my findings on the effects of life history on plant defense strategies against herbivory at the British Ecological Society's Annual Meeting in Edinburgh, UK.
+Supported by the Doctoral Student Travel Fund and the Leitner Reilly Award at the Yale School of the Environment.
 - **[Aug 2025]** I will serve as the Senior Fellow Ambassador of Southeast Asia for the <a href="https://www.quadfellowship.org/"> Quad Fellowship </a> from 2025-2026.
 - **[Apr 2025]** I was awarded an <a href="https://yibs.yale.edu/research/yibs-small-grant-program" target="_blank"> Early Grant Award</a> ($3000) from the Yale Institute of Biospheric Studies for my research on inducible biochemical defenses in tropical plants.
-- **[Apr 2025]** I secured pre-dissertation research funding ($12,000) from the Tropical Resources Institute Endowment Fellowship and the MacMillan Center for International and Area Studies at Yale to study patterns of expression in defense-related genes in tropical forests.
+- **[Apr 2025]** I secured pre-dissertation research funds ($12,000) from the Tropical Resources Institute Endowment Fellowship and the MacMillan Center for International and Area Studies at Yale to study patterns of expression in defense-related genes in tropical forests.
-- **[Oct 2024]** I participated in the <a href="https://www.state.gov/u-s-department-of-state-hosts-quad-fellows-in-washington-d-c/"> Quad Fellowship Summit </a> in Washington, D.C.
 - **[Aug 2024]** I joined the Comita Lab at Yale University as a doctoral student and the New York Botanical Garden as a Cullman Fellow (graduate studies).
 - **[Jul 2024]** I was selected as a <a href="https://news.yale.edu/2024/08/09/three-yale-students-named-2024-quad-fellows-stem-fields" target="_blank"> Quad Fellow (Southeast Asia, 2024)</a> for my Doctoral Studies at Yale University.
 - **[May 2024]** I joined the United Nations Climate Change Secretariat's Adaptation Division.